 It started about two weeks ago with a special kind of headache that I get when there's an earthquake, followed by a siren once I think on Saturday but I wasn't sure if it only was the monthly test.
 Then lots of cars driving towards me from Cascais.
 Odd, I thought, because it can't be there.
-The ocean was really loud for several days, and with high enough waterlevels to get an overwash here and there all the way up to the road or beachwalk.
+The ocean was really loud for several days, and with high enough water levels to get an over-wash here and there all the way up to the road or beachwalk.
 Yet, I wouldn't call that a tsunami.
 It rained a lot, some of the road seemed to have broken but it felt more like a storm.
-A boat hunked its horn several times one night going out and the following day, there was bamboo sticks and little pieces of styrofoam everywhere, floating ashore.
+A boat hunk its horn several times one night going out and the following day, there was bamboo sticks and little pieces of styrofoam everywhere, floating ashore.
 And a couple of pieces of a big crab!
 Made me think of Jesse of course.
 (I think I saw him in Cascais a couple of months ago, fresh off a boat, going into an ice-cream cafe.
-I also think I saw Todd here a month later giving me a thumbs up parked in his car in the middle of the night in Estoril, (and the stalker last week) but maybe I'm seeing things 😊)
+I also think I saw Todd Nerlin here a month later, giving me "a thumbs up" parked in his car in the middle of the night in Estoril; why was he here?
+And the Swedish stalker last week again, but maybe I'm seeing things.)

 Then yesterday: Suddenly dead quiet.
 Really low tide and flat.
 But seashells that felt old.
 Nice and sunny, a bit windy, but eerie quiet that I could only feel like either a foreboding of a tsunami or me getting it all mixed up.
 How is it supposed to sound and look like?
 Is there a difference between the Atlantic ocean and the Pacific ocean?
 I haven't lived here long enough to be able to tell.
 A stroll tonight alongside Estoril and Cascais made me feel calm again with the ocean's normal rhythm re-affirmed.